ibm-cloud-docs/account/catalog-add-private.md

    * OVA images that are deployed on VMware Solutions Dedicated - vCenter Server
    * Virtual server images with Terraform deployed on VPC infrastructure or {{site.data.keyword.powerSys_notm}}
    * Virtual server images for VPC

+    Onboarding virtual server images for VPC with {{site.data.keyword.IBMz}} deployment support is available in private catalogs.
+The onboarding experience for {{site.data.keyword.IBMz_notm}}-supported virtual server images is the same as how you onboard other virtual server images in your private catalog.
+    {: note}

-   * Operators with a TGZ file from GitHub or GitLab repositories
+   * Operators with TGZ file from GitHub or GitLab repositories
    * Operator bundles from Red Hat OpenShift registries

 1. Upload your source code to a release in your GitHub or GitLab repository.
 See [Setting up your source code repository](/docs/sell?topic=sell-source-repo-setup).